Harshitha-kotvala/Campus-Hub/README.md

 - **Frontend**: `cd client && npm run build` → deploy `client/dist/` to static hosting.
 - **Backend**: deploy `server/` to your Node hosting provider; make sure to set env vars and connect to MongoDB.

-## License

-This project contains third-party packages under their respective licenses.
-The repository itself does not declare a license; add one if needed (e.g., MIT/ISC).